cityofships/i-love-compute/README.md

 - AMD CDNA 2.0,
 - AMD RDNA 1.0 (Navi),
 - AMD CDNA 1.0,
-- AMD hardware with supported HIP on ROCm,
 - Via hardware (Chrome 520 and later),
 - Nvidia hardware that is not Tesla or Kepler,
   especially those driven by nvc0 and not nv50.